 Ontario has adopted a MVWHDO concentration of 7 mg/L (measured between August 15th and September 15th) as a criterion to protect Lake Trout (Salvelinus namaycush) habitat.
 The Municipal regulations for Trout Lake add a layer of conservatism to the Provincial objective, setting an objective for MVWHDO at 8 mg/L. MVWHDO concentrations were different between Four Mile Bay and the Main Basin so results from each area of the lake were compared to provincial and municipal objectives independently.
-Based on data available from 9 years of monitoring (i.e., 1987, 1989, 1994, 2001, 2002, 2006, 2014, 2015 and 2018) in the main basin of Trout Lake, a single value in 1994 fell below the municipal objective while no concentrations below the Provincial objective were recorded.
-Multiple MVWHDO concentrations below the Municipal objective (8 mg/L) in Four Mile Bay have been recorded (1993, 1994, 2015, 2018), and one concentration (1994) was lower than Provincial objectives.
-Note however that the data which MECP used to complete these calculations for all years besides 2018 were heavily interpolated and therefore results should be interpreted with caution.
-A consistent sampling approach, data analysis and interpretation are required to better assess MVWHDO against Provincial and Municipal objectives as discussed in Section 8.
+Based on data available from nine years of monitoring (i.e., 1987, 1989, 1994, 2001, 2002, 2006, 2014, 2015 and 2018) in the main basin of Trout Lake, a single value in 1994 fell below the municipal objective while no concentrations below the Provincial objective were recorded.
+Multiple MVWHDO concentrations below the municipal objective (8 mg/L) in Four Mile Bay have been recorded (1993, 1994, 2015, 2018), and one concentration (1994) was also lower than the Provincial objective of 7 mg/L. Note however that the data which MECP used to complete these calculations for all years besides 2018 were heavily interpolated and therefore results should be interpreted with caution (see HESL (2021a) for more detail).
+A consistent sampling approach, data analysis and interpretation are required to better assess MVWHDO against Provincial and Municipal objectives as discussed in Section 10 - Recommendation 4.

 A strong correlation between MVWHDO concentrations and sampling date was apparent in the current dataset with elevated concentrations being associated with earlier sampling dates (e.g., 2001, 2002 and 2006) within the August 15 - September 15 timing window.
-Maintaining consistent sampling timing will be vital for long-term comparison of MVWHDO concentrations.
+Maintaining consistent sampling timing will be vital for long-term comparison of MVWHDO concentrations to Municipal and Provincial guidelines and when comparing concentrations between years.